SEMAFORInformatik/femagtools/docs/models.rst

 ..
 Note::

-   if no value for num_slots_gen is given its value is calculated from the the number of slots Q and pole pairs p. (version added 0.0.16)
+   if no value for num_slots_gen is given its value is calculated from the number of slots Q and pole pairs p.

 .. _stator: